Fulbright Distinguished Scholar. July - December 2021

-In addition to her visiting fellowship, Stokes will be at IASH from January 2021 through June, where she will use food as a lens to better understand contemporary Appalachian American and Scottish identity, conducting fieldwork, analyzing food organizations and restaurants, and interviewing consumers.
+Stokes will be at IASH from July through December, where she will use food as a lens to better understand contemporary Appalachian American and Scottish identity, conducting fieldwork, analyzing food organizations and restaurants, and interviewing consumers.
 Joining the University’s FRIED network of food researchers, she plans to cook for its graduate students, inviting them to blog along with her about the nation’s cultural identity as seen through its food.
 In addition to bringing traditional Southern Appalachian ingredients in her suitcase, Stokes’ family will also experience Scotland’s unique culture by eating their way around the country and talking to its people.
 They’re pretty excited.

 This project explores how food rhetoric informs U.S. Appalachian Scots-Irish and Scottish identity.
 By tracing the patterns of Appalachian foodways, or what we eat, what it means, and why it matters, in Scotland, it examines how Scots talk about identity through foods that may be seen in how Appalachian Americans continue to talk about them.
 The project analyzes how foodways help citizens advocate for better cultural representation and social change outcomes.
 Through a cross-cultural, cross-national study, it uses food as a lens to better understand contemporary Appalachian and Scottish identity, theorizing implications for regionalism, sectarianism, and nationalism in today’s global world.